 A towering Greek basketball talent whose career bridged European glory with the NBA, becoming a foundational figure in his country's basketball history.

-Efthimios Rentzias emerged from the Greek basketball system as a prodigious center, his 7-foot frame matched by a soft touch and keen understanding of the game.
-His early years with PAOK Thessaloniki established him as a domestic force, but his move to FC Barcelona in Spain marked his ascent to European elite, where he became a cornerstone of a formidable team.
-The NBA dream materialized with the Philadelphia 76ers, placing him alongside Allen Iverson, though injuries curtailed what many anticipated would be a longer stateside chapter.
-His legacy is cemented less in flashy statistics and more in his role as a pathfinder; his success abroad inspired a generation of Greek big men.
-Inducted into the Greek Basket League Hall of Fame, Rentzias is remembered as a skilled technician who carried the flag for Greek basketball on its two most prestigious international stages.
+Efthimios Rentzias played center for PAOK Thessaloniki before moving to FC Barcelona, where he became a cornerstone of a formidable European team.
+Born in 1976, his 7-foot frame matched a soft touch and keen understanding of the game.
+The NBA dream materialized with the Philadelphia 76ers, placing him alongside Allen Iverson, though injuries curtailed his stateside chapter.
+Inducted into the Greek Basket League Hall of Fame, Rentzias is remembered as a skilled technician.
+His success abroad inspired a generation of Greek big men carrying the flag for Greek basketball on its most prestigious stages.

 1965–1980